 Understanding sati in this way facilitates relating it to the context of satipaṭṭhāna, where it is not concerned with recalling past events, but functions as awareness of the present moment.
-In the context of satipaṭṭhāna meditation, it is due to the presence of sati that one is able to remember what is otherwise only too easily forgotten: the present moment.
+In the context of satipaṭṭhāna meditation, it is due to the presence of sati that one is sponds to historical truth, the fact that the Vinaya attributes the recital of the discourses to Ānanda must be reflecting his outstanding powers of memory (to which he himself refers at Th 1024). Ānanda's eminence in sati comes in for the Buddha's praise at A I 24.
+Nevertheless, according to Vin I 298 he also had lapses of sati, such as when he once set out to collect alms forgetting to put on all his robes.